yingqi0607/tp/docs/DeveloperGuide.md

 2. Expired tasks (Incomplete tasks that are overdue)
 3. Completed tasks (Archived tasks)

-Upon starting the app or refreshing of task lists, tasks which deadlines have passed will automatically appear under Expired tasks panel.
+Upon starting TR4CKER or refreshing of task lists, tasks which deadlines have passed will automatically appear under Expired tasks panel.
 Users can modify tasks displayed in the Expired task panel using the Edit command.

 The following diagram shows the sequence flow of a EditCommand which modifies the deadline of a task in the Expired task list: